Art, photography, and writing–it’s all about seeing.

 Over the years, I have had hundreds of photographs published in magazines, books, calendars, websites, and standing exhibits.
 I have taught many photo workshops, led international travel in which photography was an important component, and given presentations to audiences of many sizes.

 Drawings and paintings can also be desirable forms of communication for the naturalist.
 After concentrating on teaching at Prescott College for 27 years, I have returned to my artist roots and am painting again!
 I had a wonderful one-man show with 40 of my original paintings at the Natural History Institute in Prescott from July to October 2019.
-I also was juried into the Artists for Conservation Festival in Vancouver BC for the past four years with the following paintings.
+I also was juried into the Artists for Conservation Festival in Vancouver BC for the past five years with the following paintings.
 Please contact me if you are interested in these or other paintings.

 I am proud to be a Signature Artist with the prestigious organization, Artists for Conservation (AFC), and I am deeply involved with Artists and Biologists Unite for Nature (ABUN).
 AFC chose me as Artist of the Month for October 2019.
 My art is available as originals and prints through AFC, and you can contact me directly with questions or inquiries about commissions.